M4lF3s/fb_tools_docker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Docker Image contains everything needed by the fb_tools Script as well as the fb_tools themselves.
+This Docker Image contains everything needed by the fb_tools Script.

 ### Built With